kaltura-vpaas/kme-to-webcast/README.md

 - PHP and Apache installed on development machine
 - Download and unzip the [PHP Kaltura Client Library](https://github.com/kaltura/KalturaGeneratedAPIClientsPHP/archive/v16.14.0.tar.gz).
 Rename the folder to KalturaClient and move it into the repository root folder.
-- in AppSettings.php, replace the occurences of "INSERT_PROPER_VALUE" with the proper values.
+- Copy AppSettings.php.template to AppSettings.php and replace the occurences of "INSERT_PROPER_VALUE" with the proper values.

 ## Key Features